davidmoten/xuml-tools/README.md

 In terms of the role transactions play in relation to signals:

-1. When a *Signal to other* is made to an entity it is added to the signal queue for that entity to be processed in order of arrival.
+1. When a signal is sent to another entity (detected by the runtime) that signal is persisted synchronously to the signal table within a dedicated transaction and assigned a unique id.
+The signal is augmented with the unique id and passed asynchronously for processing.
+Control returns immediately to the signaller.
 1. When the *Signal to other* for an entity is ready to be processed **a database transaction is started**.
-1. The signal is persisted to the signal table.
 1. The appropriate on-entry procedure is called in the entity's state machine.
 1. If the on-entry procedure initiates a *Signal to self* that signal is added to a temporary *Signal to self* queue specific to the current transaction.
 1. If the on-entry procedure initiates a *Signal to other* that signal is added to a second temporary *Signal to other* queue specific to the current transaction.
 1. Once the on-entry-procedure completes, the queue of *Signal to self* is processed in arrival order.
-1. The signal is then removed from the signal table.
+1. The signal is then removed from the signal table (using the unique id assigned at time of .
 1. **Only then is the transaction committed**.
 1. If and only if the transaction succeeds the queue of *Signal to other* is processed (the signals are sent).